THE NAAMS INITIATIVES - A BRIEF SUMMARY

 The joint efforts by companies who are competitors in the market place have been conducted within the same framework as cooperative efforts in other industries such as the Pork Council (the other white meat) and the Incredible Edible Egg, which were receiving high-level publicity at the time that the NAAMS initiatives were starting.
 Compliance with anti-trust restrictions of the federal government is ensured by:

 The Stamping initiative adopted the name North American Automotive Metric Standards and used the acronym NAAMS.
-Participants have included representatives from Chrysler, Ford, General Motors, and suppliers such as Danly IEM, Dayton Progress, Lamina, Dadco, and Sankyo Oiless Industry USA.
+Participants have included representatives from Ford, General Motors, Stellantis and suppliers such as Danly IEM, Dayton Progress, Lamina, Dadco, and Sankyo Oiless Industry USA.
 The Team was chaired from its inception until March, 2002 by Douglas James of Dayton Progress.
-Upon Doug's retirement from Dayton, Gary Amin of Ford became chairman.
+Upon Doug's retirement from Dayton, Gary Amin of Ford became chairman until 2022.
+Scott Holden of General Motors is the current chairman.

 The original intent for both sets of standards was to publish quarterly supplements with a complete reprint every one or two years.
 However, new standards were being developed and existing standards updated so rapidly that conventional printing and distribution were not adequate.
 Therefore, in 1997 the standards were placed on the A/SP website under the names NAAMS Stamping Standards and NAAMS Assembly Standards.
 The website facilitates making changes as needed and makes the standards available free of charge to anyone who wants them.